 During our Textiles day pupils design and make products from various textile based materials.

-They use a range of tools and equipment to perform practical tasks such as cutting, shaping, joining and stitching.
+The children use a range of tools and equipment to perform practical tasks such as cutting, shaping, joining and stitching.

 In this unit pupils learn how mechanical parts can be used to convert movements into motion.